tibyishaka/Summative_Assignment/README.md

 The application then checks if the remainder of the hash is present in the response.

-Documentation:
+- Documentation:
-For more details on the API and its usage, please refer to the official documentation.
+For more details on the API and its usage, please refer to the [official documentation](https://haveibeenpwned.com/API/v3)

+## Credit
+## Credits

+- **Have I Been Pwned (HIBP) API:**
+  Special thanks to Troy Hunt and the team behind [Have I Been Pwned](https://haveibeenpwned.com/API/v3#PwnedPasswords) for providing the API that allows us to check if passwords have been compromised.
+Their service has been instrumental in enhancing the security of this application.

+- **Web Crypto API:**
+  The project utilizes the browser's built-in [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) for hashing passwords securely using the SHA-1 algorithm.

+- **Other Resources:**
+  Thanks to various online tutorials and community forums for insights on building secure password generators and working with asynchronous JavaScript.

+## Project Structure

+secure-password-generator/

+├── index.html         # Main HTML file

+├── styles.css         # Styling for the application

+├── main.js            # JavaScript functionality

+├── .gitignore  # Git ignore file to exclude unnecessary or sensitive files

+└── README.md          # This file